catseye/yoob.js/README.markdown

     For error handling.
 Scanning and Parsing should accumulate a list of these objects before choking and dying.
 They should be displayable nicely somehow.

-*   `yoob.HTMLTextConsole`

-    A crude simulation of a text-based addressable console in something other than a `<canvas>`, but continuing to provide a sort of retro feel.
-Possibly implemented with a `<pre>` element or a `<div>` with a fixed-size font and significant whitespace set using CSS3.
-    This will allow text to be rendered more nicely, and selected for copying/pasting in the browser, and so forth.

-*   `yoob.TextTerminalAdapter`

-    Like `yoob.TextTerminal`, but instead of being a subclass of `yoob.TextConsole`, it should be an adapter which can be used with either that class or `yoob.HTMLTextConsole`.

 *   unbounded integer support